 - Reduced earning capacity if impaired or disabled

 - Loss of enjoyment of life

-You can count on the experienced St. Louis dog bite attorneys at The Bradley Law Firm to help you build a strong case for the full damages you deserve.
+You can count on the experienced St. Louis dog bite attorneys at Bradley Law Personal Injury Lawyers to help you build a strong case for the full damages you deserve.